jorderator/evolution-simulator/readme.md

 * Amount of food and the rate it appears at changes based on the window size, to prevent window size having more than one effect (the space the entities have), by making the food sparser or denser as well
+* Basic entity movement, including targeting food if within range, and primitive wandering if not

 ## Planned Features: